maja-ja/AI_study_project/README.md

 - **CNN** – Convolutional Neural Networks
 - **RNN** – Recurrent Neural Networks

-In `Part_2.py`, you can learn about image recognition, video recognition, and deep neural networks (DNN).
+In `Part_2.py`(haven't created),you can learn about image recognition, video recognition, and deep neural networks (DNN).

-In `Part_3.py`, you can learn about audio recognition and natural language processing (NLP).
+In `Part_3.py`(haven't created), you can learn about audio recognition and natural language processing (NLP).

-In folder `images`, you can see lots of pictures, file type including: .jpeg, .png,
+In folder `images`, you can see lots of pictures, file type including: .jpg, .jpeg, .png.
+These files will be file`test2.py`'s material.

-mfcc_files

-README.md
+README.md literally, read me. :)

-dataset_index.json

-github_help.txt

-part_1.py

-root.py

-root.txt

-test1.py

-test2.py

-wordbase.json
+dataset_index.json put word-picture-number data from `test2.py`.

+`github_help.txt` some bash command for maja-ja own use.

+`root.py` a launcher launch another python files which according number in `root.txt`.

+`root.txt` only has numbers in.

+`test1.py` please go to this file to understand what file do. (i don't know how to explain.)

+`test2.py` same of text of `test1.py`

+`wordbase.json` record data from test1.